 If you drive daily, you will soon learn which gas stations have the lowest prices and what days or times are best.
 Where I live, I find that Tuesdays and Wednesday mornings are usually the best.

-You can also get a list of comparable prices at FDM.
-When you visit the site, put in your local postcode and it will search for the stations in your area and the latest price.
+You can also get a list of comparable prices at FDM. (this site has closed down as of March 6, 2019, but it may come back if there is a demand for it) When you visit the site, put in your local postcode and it will search for the stations in your area and the latest price.
 This is not 100% accurate, but will give you a good idea of where to look for the best price.

 Of course the best way to save on gas prices is to not drive, but take local transportation.
 Learn if buying a car is the best option for you and your family's needs.